mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

       * 3 x this used for that
       * 5 x this used for that

+still to be done.
+I'll try to get clearer on the explanations.
   .. admonition:: todo

      add here all screws, nuts, and their sizes, and other things like tape, straps, jumper cables, soldering iron, cables (which type of cable thickness and flexible), connectors (all yellow connectors or metal connectors to power things) and explain for what these are used.